lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/download.rst

 **Release notes**

-This version contains a bug fix which was causing a division by zero because of wrong timeStep.
+This version contains a bug fix which was causing a division by zero because of an invalid timeStep.

 Release 1.0.1 (December 13, 2013)